-My practice engages with an holistic approach to environmental responsibility, sustainable development, and cultural plurality, especially in relation to an Ecosystem Services paradigm .
+I am interested in an holistic approach to environmental responsibility, sustainable development, and cultural plurality, especially in relation to an Ecosystem Services paradigm .
 This global perspective brings together disparate fields of human endeavour which are often considered separately, drawing connections between empirical and political traditions.
-An aesthetics of human and natural phenomenon, taken as parts of a co-extensive whole, is also deployed with a hope to offset a hegemonic Western discourse .
+An aesthetics of human and natural phenomenon, taken as parts of a co-extensive whole, is also deployed with a hope to offset the problematic nature of a hegemonic 20th century, Western, capitalist discourse .
 These expansive and activist ways of seeing and doing are of vital import due to the existential threat posed by catastrophic, anthropogenic environmental degradation and the absolute failure of contemporary conceptions of economics and ethics .

-Graham Harman’s Object Oriented Ontology (which posits objects that forever withdraw beyond both their physical manifestations and what can be thought about them) and Bruno Latour’s “Actor Network Theory” (used in his analysis of scientific research practice, where inanimate things become multivalent actors that continually shift register) inform my disavowal of a strict subject/object dichotomy.
-The History and Philosophy of Science and William James’ pragmatism have also instilled in me a wariness of epistemology.
-James’ essay collections “Radical Empiricism” and “A Pluralistic Universe” , have deeply influenced my thinking – inspiring a multilayered understanding of a rich, emergent world, populated by multifaceted, ultimately compromised, agents which interact within ambiguous fields of experience.
+Graham Harman’s Object Oriented Ontology (which posits objects that forever withdraw beyond both their physical manifestations and what can be thought about them) and Bruno Latour’s “Actor Network Theory” (used in his analysis of scientific research practice, where inanimate things become multivalent actors that continually shift register) inform a disavowal of a strict subject/object dichotomy.
+Science and Technology Studies and William James’ pragmatism have given me a wariness of epistemology and want to subvert ideological frameworks.
+James’ essay collections “Radical Empiricism” and “A Pluralistic Universe” , have deeply influenced my thinking – inspiring a multilayered understanding of a rich, emergent world, populated by multifaceted agents which interact within ambiguous fields of experience.

 Another compelling area which speaks to the human subject’s connectivity with the physical world, one which draws the relatively unfamiliar vitality of inanimate objects into a more tangible realm, is Extended Cognition.
-This thesis builds on Embodied Cognition, a psychological framework which eschews a mind/body divide and posits that we outsource various aspects of cognition to the external environment .
+This thesis builds on Embodied Cognition, a psychological framework which embeds psychological experience in bodily activity, and further posits that we outsource various aspects of cognition to the external environment .
 Tools and information repositories, for example, can effectively act as parts of our minds, affecting how we act and what we believe .
 For me, the social, cultural and ecological norms in which we are embedded similarly supplement our ability to navigate and respond to the world .

-I am also considering various aspects of biology and theories which are informed by it as territories for artistic exploration.
-Especially niche construction (a theory which considers environmental modification by organisms to be an evolutionary process ), the idea of the holobiont (a view of communities of organisms acting in symbiosis as a conceivable whole rather than historical conceptions of the individual) and sympoeisis (the co-creation of interacting species), a theory which has been adopted by thinkers such as Donna Haraway .
-I am intrigued by the scope for linking these interdisciplinary conceptions, which are taking root in fields such as archaeology to anthropology, with more esoteric and mystical worldviews .”
+I also considering ecological and evolutionary theory as territories for artistic exploration: Niche Construction (a theory which considers environmental modification by organisms to be an evolutionary process ); the Holobiont (a view of communities of organisms acting in symbiosis as a conceivable whole rather than historical conceptions of the individual); and Sympoeisis (the co-creation of interacting species), as expounded by Donna Haraway for example.
+I am intrigued by the scope for linking these interdisciplinary conceptions, which are taking root in fields such as archaeology to anthropology, with more esoteric and mystical worldviews .

 The Aesthetics of Natural Environments (Broadview Press, 2004), p76-88, Arnold Berleant, edited by Allen Carlson and Arnold Berleant.